project-chip/connectedhomeip/docs/guides/darwin.md

 2. Edit PRODUCT_ID value in the file `connectedhomeip/examples/lighting-app/nrfconnect/main/include/CHIPProjectConfig.h`
-   to ensure you are using asupported Product ID from the “Ensuring Your Matter Accessory Works with iOS iPadOS/tvOS” section above.
+   to ensure you are using a supported Product ID from the “Ensuring Your Matter Accessory Works with iOS iPadOS/tvOS” section above.
     - Follow
       [these instructions](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app/nrfconnect#readme)